 Two experimental vats installed

-The vats have been coopered to Kilchoman’s specifications by the Portuguese cooperage Dias, which has been supplying Kilchoman with “experimental” casks for several years (including STR Casks).
+The vats have been made to Kilchoman’s specifications by the Portuguese cooperage Dias, which has been supplying Kilchoman with “experimental” casks for several years (including STR Casks).
 The inner surface of the vats has been shaved, toasted and re-charred, in effect two huge STR Casks were produced here.
-One vat has been lightly toasted while the other has a medium toast.
-It will be interesting to see how these different toasting levels will affect the whisky.
+The two vats were charred to different degrees (char level 2 and 3).
+It will be interesting to see how these different charring levels will affect the whisky stored in them.

 It is good to see that Kilchoman’s joy of experimentation seems to have no end.
 In recent months and years, new barley and yeast varieties, cask ageing experiments and different peating levels have been reported, and now this new project of Anthony Wills.
 We will keep you updated!